thevuong/next15-filterlist/STEPS.md

 # DEMO STEPS

+## (Introduction)

+- Aurora, web dev, norway, consultant at Inmeta in oslo
+- Excited to speak here today, because i'll be teaching you how to elevate speed, interactivity and user experience with React Server Components.
+- I will be coding something inspired by a feature i’ve built for my current consultancy project, where im actively using React Server Components.

 ## Setup and starting point

 - This is a project task manager sort of thing.
 The designer of my current project Eileen Røsholt has designed the UI, and it's inspired by a feature we made in that project.